 M.S.W. with honors, Silberman School of Social Work

 M.F.A. in Acting, Trinity Rep Conservatory (affiliated with Brown University)

 Pscyhoanalytic Study Group with Lewis Aron, Ph.D

 Psychoanalytic and Family Systems Supervision with Albert Sbordone, Ph.D

-Emotionally Focused Therapy for Couples: workshop with Sue Johnson
+Emotionally Focused Therapy for Couples Training with Dr. Sue Johnson